 I had been dealing with a strained hamstring that caused pain in the back of my knee in the 2 weeks prior to race, but thanks to a massage 3 days before the race, I was able to run at a decent pace with no pain.
 At the finish, I was handed a HUGE medal and offered plenty of post-race snacks and beverages.
 My finish time was 2:02:26.

 Typically I tend to choose races that are off the beaten path at least a bit and since this race was entirely through Queens and no other boroughs, it gave me a glimpse into another part of New York City I had not experienced previously.
 Like most first and even second time visitors to the great city, I had stuck to Manhattan and had not ventured out much beyond that.
 This gave me and my family an opportunity to see things such as Flushing Meadows Corona Park, New York Hall of Science, Queens Museum, and Queens Botanical Garden.
 There’s even a small zoo in Queens although we didn’t go there.

 This was my daughter’s first visit to the Big Apple so of course we also went to the Empire State Building, American Girl Doll Store, Metropolitan Museum of Art , Saint Patrick’s Cathedral, New York Public Library, the iconic American Museum of Natural History (one of my favorites), and the Guggenheim Museum.
 Unfortunately we couldn’t get a tour to see the Statue of Liberty (I didn’t make reservations far enough in advance) and of course there were other things we missed as well, but we squeezed in as much as we could in a few days after the half marathon- no way I was doing all of that walking before the race.

-The race for 2016 was cancelled and it’s not clear whether it will be brought back for 2017.
-However, like I mentioned earlier, there are many others to choose from with more than 10 just in New York City alone throughout the year.
+As far as I can tell, 2015 was the last year for this race.
+However, like I mentioned earlier, there are many others to choose from with almost 20 just in and around New York City alone throughout the year.